Keto as a Way of Life

 The problem, of course, with traditional Red Velvet Cake is that it’s full of sugar and flour.
 Take a quick ride in that culinary cab and you’ll be parked in the center of Downtown Carb City pretty fast.

 Rebecca, apparently having an unquenchable desire to see me dance a jig, got in the kitchen and started experimenting with a Keto option for Red Velvet Cake.
 After a number of experiments, she nailed down this amazing recipe.
 I’m always the taste tester for her experiments, of course.
 This is a burden I bear for you, our readers, just so we can make sure the recipes we share with you are the best we can offer.

 We like Kerry Gold because it’s grass-fed butter.
 There really is a difference in quality and flavor here.
 You’ll see a lot of Keto lifestylers advocating for Kerry Gold.
 It really is the gold standard.
 You can find it at most large chain grocery stores.
 Note that if you get unsalted butter, you’ll want to add a couple pinches of salt to your batter to make up for it.

-We like pure vanilla extract for this but be careful of the brand you get.
+We like pure vanilla extract for most of our recipes but be careful which brand you get.
 Some brands have added sugar.

 McCormick All-natural Vanilla Extract is our go-to.
 It’s the cheapest, best tasting and has no added sugar.